Bahrain: Economy

 According to a January 2006 report by the United Nations Economic and Social Commission for Western Asia, Bahrain has the fastest-growing economy in the Arab world.
-Bahrain also has the freest economy in the Middle East and is twelfth-freest overall in the world based on the 2011 Index of Economic Freedom, published by The Heritage Foundation and The Wall Street Journal.
+Bahrain's economy is ranked the 55th freest in the 2025 Index of Economic Freedom and 4th out of 14 countries in the Middle East/North Africa region.

 In 2008, Bahrain was named the world's fastest-growing financial centre by the City of London's Global Financial Centres Index.
 Bahrain's banking and financial services sector, particularly Muslim banking, have benefited from the regional boom driven by demand for oil.
 Petroleum production and processing is Bahrain's most exported product, accounting for 60% of export receipts, 70% of government revenues, and 11% of GDP.
 Aluminium production is the second-most exported product, followed by finance and construction materials.